 The Alabama Vaccination Exemption Bill amends Section 16-30-3 of the Code of Alabama 1975 to streamline the process for public K-12 school students to obtain exemptions from vaccination requirements for religious reasons.
 The bill removes the previous stipulation that exemptions could only be granted in the absence of an epidemic or immediate threat.
-Instead, it allows parents or guardians to submit a written objection based on religious beliefs without needing to explain the reason for the exemption or obtain approval from the local board of education.
-Additionally, the bill introduces a new requirement that a written statement from a parent or guardian, along with a board-approved physical evaluation form, constitutes a valid exemption.
-It also specifies that no additional documentation or fees can be required for enrollment in public K-12 schools.
+Instead, it allows parents or guardians to object in writing on the grounds that vaccination conflicts with their religious beliefs.
+Additionally, it introduces a new provision that a written statement from a parent or guardian, along with a board-approved physical evaluation form, will suffice for exemption without the need for further explanation or approval from the local board of education.

-Furthermore, the bill mandates that public institutions of higher education must provide both medical and religious exemptions to vaccine and testing requirements.
-Students can submit a written statement for a religious exemption, accompanied by a physical evaluation form completed within the last 12 months, without needing to justify their request or seek approval from the institution.
-A medical exemption can be obtained through a certification from a competent medical authority.
+Furthermore, the bill mandates that public institutions of higher education must provide both medical and religious exemptions to vaccination and testing requirements.
+Students can submit a written statement for religious exemptions, accompanied by a physical evaluation form completed within the last 12 months, without needing to explain their reasons or obtain third-party certification.
+For medical exemptions, a statement from a competent medical authority is required.
 The act is set to take effect on October 1, 2025.

 Engrossed: 16-30-3, 16-30-3